BetterGUI-MC/BetterGUI/README.md

 ## Feature

+* Stable
-* Modular design (Base plugin with addons)
+* Modular design
-* Simple settings
+* From Simple to Complex
-* Animated Icons
+* Many types of buttons
+* Many types of item modifiers
+* Support for custom requirements
+* Support for PlaceholderAPI
-* Priority in icons
+* Arguments in menus
-* Special commands
-* View & Click Requirements
-* Cooldown
+* Addons and Addon Downloader

 ## Building